"After a time, you may find that 'having'

 I see a lot of ads by Shell Oil and Chevron about conservation, using less fuel and how good a thing this is for everyone.
 That's like a car dealer saying don't buy so many cars.
 It's so stupid to hear them say that when this is diametrically opposed to what they do as a business.
 Conservation is not the answer.

 The answer is not conservation, it is desire and expansion.
 The energy solution is new types of energy, and especially cheaper and renewable energy, instead of doing same things and expecting a different result (insanity).
-A desire for something new creates expansion until something new arrives.
+Desire for something new, creates expansion until something new arrives.